UNC System Faculty Awards for Southeast Asian Studies

 Within two weeks of completion of activities funded by the award, you must submit a one-page report summarizing and evaluating the research activity with consideration of future directions.
 You are also required to present the work undertaken at the next annual Southeast Asia workshop, which is held in mid-May each year.
 Participation at the workshop should be cost neutral for you, so if you are outside of the Chapel Hill area, either travel funds will be provided or you may attend virtually.
 This can be determined on a case-by-case basis with the assistance of the Assistant Director for Southeast Asian Initiatives.

-Proposals for funding should be focused on one or more the eleven countries of Southeast Asia: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.
+Proposals for funding should be focused on one or more of the eleven countries of Southeast Asia: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam, or their diasporas.